A Guide to Xfinity Internet Plans for Seniors (2025)

 Undoubtedly, Xfinity is more affordable than Verizon, starting at $40 a month compared to $49.99.
 Neither provider charges overage fees, but while Verizon includes equipment in its costs, Xfinity’s equipment costs add on another $15 a month, assuming you don’t already own a compatible modem.

 For the fastest, most affordable internet, choose Xfinity over Verizon, particularly if you already own a modem.
-However, Verizon may be a better option if you want to get a price-lock guarantee without having to commit to a two-year or three-year contract
+However, Verizon may be a better option if you don’t own a modem and want to avoid paying monthly for equipment.

 Xfinity | Verizon | |